-On behalf of the District's Board of Trustees, faculty, and staff, we would like to welcome you and to express to you our sincere hope that you are able to fully achieve your educational goals at College of the Desert.
-We are committed to supporting you in any way that we can, so please do not hesitate to call on any of us in matters with which we can be of assistance!
+On behalf of the District's Board of Trustees, administrators, faculty, and staff, I would like to welcome you and to express to you my sincere hope that you are able to fully achieve your educational goals at College of the Desert.
+We are committed to supporting you in any way that we can, so please do not hesitate to call on any of us if you think that we can be of assistance!

-Dr. David A. George President and District Superintendent

-James Pulliam Provost, Copper Mountain Campus
+Dr. David A. George President and District Superintendent James Pulliam Provost, Copper Mountain Campus